Xaxis/jquery.php/README.md

     * Passing a function sets the global callback and re-activates the `useCallback` property
     * Passing `true` or any "truthy" value sets the `useCallback` property to true
 	* Passing `false` or any "falsy" value sets the `useCallback` property to false
-    * Passing no arguments sets the `useCallback` property to false
+    * Passing no arguments sets the `useCallback` property to false and returns the callback
 * `php.context( context[, *] )`
 	* Sets the global selector context
     * Passing a jQuery selected element sets the global context